 Focus - something that we always seem to want to work on in our K9 partners.
 To improve our performance, we frequently strive to improve and maintain our dog’s focus - for us and for the game we are playing together.
 Body awareness is another path to engaging and building your dog’s focus.

-But what are these pre-performance focus drills?
+What are pre-performance focus drills?
 They are exercises that require your dog to use her mind to engage her body in demonstrations of control and body awareness.
 They are exercises that ask your dog to think about how she is using her body.
 (Sounds a bit like visualization in that aspect, only you are asking your dog to actually do the movements rather than just think about them.)
-And no equipment is needed to get your dog thinking and connected to her body!
+No equipment is needed to get your dog thinking and connected to her body!